If you’re looking for a stunning fall road trip, you won’t find anything more stunning than a New England road trip!

 Maine gives travellers a true paradise, with accommodation options that each have their own unique character and that encompass different facets of the state.
 The best place to stay in Main to enjoy a New England autumn is the Bethel Inn Resort.

-Come here to relax and marvel at the beauty of the fall foliage.
+Come here to relax and marvel at the beauty of fall.
 You can also take time out to partake in outdoor activities like tennis, swimming and golfing.
 These activities allow you to get active whilst leaf-peeping.

 Best hikes in Maine